reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

 NOTE: by default, any users defined in the Traefik Dashboard allowed user list is allowed to log into the Longhorn dashboard.

 * If you need to restrict access to the dashboard to different set of users or require different passwords, then update the file as needed.
-* As stated in the commons this is not a shared Kubernetes secrets with Traefik.
+* As stated in the comments this is not a shared Kubernetes secrets with Traefik.
 Once deployed a change in one will not be reflected in the other.
 This is just to make initial setup easier.

 ### Test Claim